SpectivOfficial/live-tour-lab/README.md

 ## Please Contribute for a Better Future

-First TV and later YouTube is turning the world population into passive addicts of entertainment.
+TV, YouTube and Netflix is turning the world population into passive addicts of entertainment.
 When my children grow up, I want media to instead fuel their imagination, let them be active participants, help them be present in the moment, and feel the impact of life changing experiences, even if far away.

 With love and respect, I invite you to take part in creating this entirely new media format.